Snehan2k2/Elec_club_Mini_Task_3/Project 2.md

 Now, this leads us to ONE MORE problem:

-We will need 19 Arduino pins to connect to the
+We will need 19 Arduino pins to connect to the AD0 pins of the IMU.
+But, we have 14 Arduino pins at best.

+So, the thing is we can use a **GPIO I2C expander - PCA9698**:

+This expansion board gives as an additional 40 GPIO pins and is connected to the arduino by I2C communication.
+Now, we are well off for the number of GPIO pins we need i.e 19.

+*